 - St. John’s Wort: no effect.

 - Cannabis: effective for temporary relief of symptoms, pain relief, and sleep aid.

-I take a few vitamins and supplements as well; they are selected based on scientific research and offsetting depletion from medications.
-This is my usual regimen:
+I take a few vitamins and supplements as well; this is my usual regimen:

 - Omega-3 fatty acid fish oil: mood support, overall cognitive functioning